 As soon as the window was open enough for the cat to squeeze through, it bound in and pounced down on the floor with a graceful plop.
 Making a beeline straight for the object of his long quest, the cat sprang off the floor and leapt into the air with a singular purpose.

-For the first time in more than twenty years, Mrs. Bates left the relative security of her shuttered suburban home, by the coroner’s wagon.
+For the first time in more than twenty years, Mrs. Burns left the relative security of her shuttered suburban home, by the coroner’s wagon.